 During her career she successfully completed a first and second degree, the latter focusing on cancer nursing.
 As part of her studies she obtained a scholarship to travel to Canada to research their approach to patient engagement and experience in cancer care.

-Frances is a Founder Warden, Master of The Company of Nurses and a trustee of The Company of Nurses Charitable Trust.
+Fran is a Founder Warden and was Master of The Company of Nurses from October 2020 to May 2022.
+She is a trustee of The Company of Nurses Charitable Trust.

 Shirley returned to general nursing at the Royal Free Hospital before returning to St Bartholomew's Hospital firstly, as a Staff Nurse and then Sister in the Oncology Unit.

-She trained as a Health Visitor at the North East London Polytechnic and worked as a Health Visitor in Hackney before moving out of London to work in Hertfordshire until the present day.
+She trained as a Health Visitor at the North East London Polytechnic and worked as a Health Visitor in Hackney before moving out of London to work in Hertfordshire.